 Improves the appearance of uneven and aging skin.
 Works on scars and stretch marks.
 Moisturizing.

-It may take a couple weeks before you begin to notice results.
+It may take a couple of weeks before you begin to notice results.

 Keeps skin hydrated without making it greasy.
 Lightweight and absorbs easily.
 No scent.
 Use alone or in combination with other oils.